Code-Institute-Submissions/chennai/README.md

 Contact form|X|X|X|X|X
 All links|X|X|X|X|X
 Submit button|X|X|X|X|X

- but after Clicking submit button 405 not allowed It because I didn't  connected form to anything
+###### But after Clicking submit button 405 not allowed It because I didn't  connected form to anything

  #### Using Chrome's dev tools to test each page is displaying correctly at different screen widths (Portrait and Landscape modes have both been tested)